Land F/X

 Grading Manager, Edit button

-To edit a grading category, select it in the Grading Manager and click Edit.
+To edit a Civil/Survey object, select it in the Civil and Survey Manager and click Edit.

-You can also use our Edit Object/Block Data tool to select a Grading object you've already placed in your drawing.
+You can also use our Edit Object tool to select a Civil/Survey object you've already placed in your drawing.
 This tool opens a pickbox, which you can use to select an object in your drawing to edit.

 F/X Site ribbon, Edit Object button